MehranZdi/Image_Denoising/README.md

     return lambda conv: tf.nn.depth_to_space(conv, block_size)
 ```
 ### A function for decoder part
-This function does whatever I explained above about decoder part. above functions is called by the following function.
+This function does whatever I explained above about the decoder part.
+Above functions are called by the following function.
-If you have paid attention, you figured out in the last row in decoder part, there is just one convolutional layer.
+If you have paid attention, you can see that there is just one convolutional layer in the last row in the decoder part.
 I took care of that with a **flag** named conv_blocks which can be True or False.
 So _conv_blocks_ variable in decoder function is for what I said.

 ```python
 def decoder(conv, skip, block_size, n_filters, kernel_size, conv_blocks):